Islak Kek

 - 01

-Preheat the oven to 350°F and lightly coat a 9x13-inch glass baking dish with oil.
+Preheat your oven to 350°F and lightly grease a 9x13-inch glass baking dish with a few drops of oil.

 - 02

-Beat the eggs and 1 cup of the sugar aggressively with a mixer for 3 to 5 minutes.
+Beat the room-temperature eggs and the 1 cup of sugar aggressively with a hand mixer on medium-high speed for 3 to 5 minutes.

-Do not stop until the mixture transforms from yellow to a pale, frothy ribbon.
-This mechanical aeration is the grandmother's secret to a light sponge that won't smell like an omelet.
+Do not stop until the mixture transforms from yellow to a pale, frothy, ribbon-like consistency.
+This mechanical aeration is crucial for a light cake that will not smell like cooked eggs.

 - 03

-Lower the mixer speed and blend in 1 cup of the milk, 1 cup of the oil, and the vanilla extract just until combined.
+Lower the mixer speed and pour in the 1 cup of milk, 1 cup of oil, and the vanilla extract, mixing just until combined.

 - 04